SAP-samples/localization-toolkit-s4hana-cloud-bank-account-validation/README.md

 The deployable artifact of the application should be created in APP_HOME/target with a .war suffix.

 ## Deployment
 Deploy the application (.war) into your organization Space.
 You can use the Deploy button in your Space in SCP Cockpit or use the [Cloud Foundry Command Line Interface - CLI](https://tools.hana.ondemand.com/#cloud).
+A greate tutorial on the CLI can be found [here](https://github.com/SAP-samples/hana-developer-cli-tool-example).
 The parameters of the application (e.g. Memory assignment) are set during the deployment.
 The repository contains an example manifest.yml in APP_HOME directory.
 It is possible to use the manifest.yml directly after providing user-specific values.
 Make sure to save the manifest with unix-style line endings.
 E.g. replace\ name = _<app_name>_\